 - You’re never sure about your inventory levels.
 You fear your records do not reflect the accurate levels of stock.
 With an automated process, your inventory levels will be updated in real-time, giving you the correct picture every time a sale occurs.

-- The lack of fast-paced order-related services by you is attracting expensive and frequent penalties from e-commerce platforms such as Amazon and eBay.
-Protect yourself from these unnecessary fine and expenses with the help of the necessary e-commerce integrations.
+- The lack of fast-paced order-related services by you attracts expensive and frequent penalties from e-commerce platforms such as Amazon and eBay.
+Protect yourself from these unnecessary fines and expenses with the help of the necessary e-commerce integrations.

 - The above factors are resulting in below-average customer experiences, causing you to lose business.
-Further, your business is getting poor reviews from customers owing to your slow service and erroneous order processing.
+Further, your business is getting poor customer reviews due to your slow service and erroneous order processing.
 Keep your customers happy and delighted by providing them with quick and error-free services.

 Data Involved in the Integration

-- Inbound sales orders from e-commerce platform into ERP.
+- Inbound sales orders from an e-commerce platform into ERP.

-- Outbound inventory capacities from ERP to e-commerce platform.
+- Outbound inventory capacities from ERP to an e-commerce platform.

-- Outbound shipping particulars from ERP to e-commerce platform.
+- Outbound shipping particulars from ERP to an e-commerce platform.

-- Outbound product information from ERP to e-commerce platform.
+- Outbound product information from ERP to an e-commerce platform.

 - Inbound purchase order receipt.

 - Outbound advanced shipping notice (ASN).

 - Inbound customer update.

 - Outbound sales order change acknowledgment.